How to Recover Stolen Cryptocurrency: The Ultimate How-to Guide

 1) Compromised SMS verification Process

-Crypto thieves who use this mode of attack target people who often operate with cryptocurrencies.
+Crypto thieves who use this attack method target people who often use cryptocurrencies.
 When you use a centralized exchange (CEX), two-factor authentication is often active on your mobile phone.
 Usually, the aim of a thief here is to intercept SMS verification from the exchange.
-This compromise can occur via different means, such as cloning, voice phishing, cloning your SIM card, or wiretapping.
+This compromise can occur through various means, such as cloning, voice phishing, SIM card cloning, or wiretapping.
 Once compromised, they use these SMS codes to “recover” or obtain access to your crypto wallet.

 2) Malware

-Malware never gets out of the toolkit of hackers and cyber thieves.
-Malware infections are still popular among crypto hackers and remain very potent against weakly secured assets.
+Malware never leaves the toolkit of hackers and cybercriminals.
+Malware infections remain popular among crypto hackers and are highly effective against weakly secured assets.
 How does malware work?
 Simple: the hackers infect devices with keyloggers that steal your PINs and passwords.
-When the legitimate user of a PIN or password enters it into a website, this malware infuses cross-scripting into webpages.
-The passwords or PINs are then redirected to different malicious websites that your browser often does not notice.
+When a legitimate user enters a PIN or password into a website, this malware injects cross-site scripting into webpages.
+The passwords or PINs are then redirected to malicious websites that your browser often fails to detect.
 These malicious websites either download the ransomware or malware onto a hacker’s device or steal your sensitive details.
 You can read more about malware and ransomware here

 3) Phishing Attacks

 This is the most popular and arguably effective way crypto thieves operate.
-With phishing, the potential victim gives access to their vaults by themselves, tricked by forged information that looks like the legitimate emails and authentic websites of cryptocurrency exchanges.
+In phishing, the potential victim grants access to their vaults themselves, tricked by forged information that resembles legitimate emails and websites of cryptocurrency exchanges.
 Usually, to increase the potency of a phishing attack, the attackers send “confirmation” emails to unsuspecting users.

 These emails contain links that take the users to fake websites where they must input their authentication details.
 These details are then stolen and used to carry out transactions via the wallet at will.
-Detecting potential phishing attacks requires you to carefully and attentively check domain spellings (for example, a phishing email may require you to click on a link to opensea.com, although the legitimate website is opensea.io).
+Detecting potential phishing attacks requires you to carefully check domain names (for example, a phishing email may prompt you to click a link to opensea.com, even though the legitimate website is opensea.io).
 Also, a Secure Sockets Layer Certificate (that little padlock on the left side of the address bar) must be present before you enter sensitive information.

 SSL certificates used to avert Cases of stolen crypto